 The online shopping trend has been an experiential revolution.
 All vendors and retailers have adopted e-commerce technology to reach out to their customers for sales.

 The primary area of concern in this industry is the e-commerce fulfillment cost.
 On the customer's end, there are high expectations regarding delivering an order in minimal time with minimal charges.

-A report from Statista suggests that 63% of the customers abandoned their cart orders due to high shipping costs.
+A report from Statista suggests that 63% of customers abandoned their cart orders due to high shipping costs.
 While on the vendor's end, the e-commerce fulfillment costs account for 70% of an average order value.

-To ensure their sales and revenue generation, elicit the competitive logistics facility to customers.
+To ensure their sales and revenue generation, the vendors or online retailers elicit a competitive logistics facility to customers.
 Additionally, to retain competitive advantage and uniqueness, they offer customers options like COD(cash-on-delivery) and return or exchange of orders.

 To bridge this gap between customer expectations and vendor surplus charges, we discuss the 6 ways to reduce costs in e-commerce fulfillment logistics.
 But before that, we discuss the costs involved in the order fulfillment logistics.